 1. Paper.
-The student is to write a paper from the required textbook mentioned above.
-The paper must be typed, one inch margins, double-spaced, and 10-15 pages in length, including bibliography.
+The student is to write Two papers from the required textbooks mentioned above.
+Each paper must be typed, one inch margins, double-spaced, and 30-35 pages in length, including bibliography.
 The paper should follow the turabian guidelines and conform to the seminary manual for papers and theses.
-Student has to create his own outline from the textbook, and develop his content and argument discussing with the ideas of the author from the same book as stating its strength and weakness.
+Student has to create his/ her own outline from the textbook, and develop his content and argument discussing with the ideas of the author from the same book as stating its strength and weakness of the paper.